khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 - Library sessions
 ### Lecture
 - Does anyone have any questions about the assignment?
 - What was the most interesting part of Paola's presentation last week?
-Can it be connected to any of the set research questions or help you write a new research question?
+Can it be connected to any of the set list of research questions or help you write a new research question?
+### Homework
+1. Look at the research questions and select the ones you think you personally are most interested in.
+(This step encourage you to choose a research question that aligns with your personal interests.
+It's important to be engaged and motivated while conducting a literature review.)
+2. Make a list of keywords linked to the research question and add module-specific ones if they are missing, e.g., 'the digital world'.
+(This step emphasizes the importance of identifying relevant keywords so you don't get sidetracked.)
+3. Use your keywords with search engines and find relevant literature by reading the title, the abstract, and keywords (if there are any) linked to the publication.
+(By reading the title, abstract, and keywords of publications, you can quickly assess their relevance to your research question.)
+4. Select 50 relevant ones (which can be a book, paper, book chapter, or online article).
+Try to find recent, up-to-date, peer-reviewed papers that are systematic overviews (reviews) of the field or a field within your interdisciplinary research.
+(This step provides a specific target for you to aim for in terms of the number of relevant publications you should find.
+The emphasis on recent peer-reviewed papers and systematic overviews ensures the quality and comprehensiveness of the literature selected.)
+5. Skim read your preselected publication and make notes (e.g., add specific keywords, paraphrase sections, and link them (integrate them) into your knowledge of what you already know).
+(This step promotes active engagement with the literature.)
+6. Make a diagram of the ideas connected in your literature review to see where the connections are strong or weak.
+(This step encourages critical thinking and helps you organize your thoughts.)
+7. Prepare to discuss your findings in the seminar next week in groups.
+(Group discussions foster collaboration and allow you to share insights and perspectives.)
+No need to present anything in front of the class, no stress.

 ## References
 Starosielski, Nicole, Hunter Vaughan, Anne Pasek, and Nicholas R. Silcox.
 "Disaggregated Footprints: An Infrastructural Literacy Approach to the Sustainable Internet."
 In The Routledge Handbook of Ecomedia Studies, pp. 111-118.
 Routledge, 2023.
 Available online at [taylorfrancis.com](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003176497-13/disaggregated-footprints-nicole-starosielski-hunter-vaughan-anne-pasek-nicholas-silcox)